Patrick-Dolan/ToDoList-DOTNET6/README.md

-# This will be a template repo for DOTNET 6 Projects.
+# To-do list
+_Made in DOTNET 6.
+This is a project I made for learning purposes only._